Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 - energy intensive (costly, dangerous), not feasible on industrial level
 - 200 kPa is the most optimal for feasible use
 - Exothermic in the forward direction
-- LCP: lower temp favours exothermic because
+- LCP: lower temp favours exothermic because it releases heat
+- collision theory -> particles to collide, sufficient energy
+- collision theory favours higher temp for higher kinetic energy
+-

 Websites used: